The Producers

 NICK SALTER - FRANZ LIEBKIND

-We were really pleased to announce that NICK SALTER was cast in the role of FRANZ LIEBKIND in our 2019 production of
+We were really pleased to announce that NICK SALTER was cast in the role of FRANZ LIEBKIND in our 2019 production of The Producers.

-Fiddler on the Roof in 2017, and Harriman F. Spritzer in 2018's sell-out production of Hairspray.
+Nick has previously appeared with St. Augustine’s MTC as The Innkeeper in Fiddler on the Roof in 2017, and Harriman F. Spritzer in 2018's sell-out production of Hairspray.

 Taking on the part of the crazy, comically unstable German playwright Franz Liebkind was Nick’s biggest role to date.
 He relished training his beloved pigeons and dusting off his lederhosen!